raphamorim/raphamorim.github.com/_posts/2026-08-21-introducing-oj.md

 oj started as a project to fix my own problems.
 I was working on another repository and watching agents run `vite build` over and over, each build process carrying gigabytes of memory, and I got tired enough to try building the thing I wished I had.
 That's the whole origin: frustration, and free time.

 At some point it started showing up in my day job at [Lovable](https://lovable.dev), quietly, behind a flag.
 People got excited.
 They started using it, filing issues, and sending patches.
-It's still an experimental research project (the README still says *use at your own risk*, and it means it), but it's no longer just mine.
+It's still an experimental research project (the README still says *use at your own risk*, and it means it).

 The app it runs there is not a toy: a production TanStack Start build with a client graph around 18,000 modules and a `vite.config` that loads more than fifty plugins.
 That turned out to be the best stress test oj ever had.
 Getting it to boot that app in a couple of seconds instead of tens, on a fraction of the memory, didn't come from one clever trick; it came from a stack of small, individually-measured changes: persistent caches for the codegen, the client bundle, and the SSR loader; a single plugin host instead of two; loader hooks moved in-thread.
 Each is a modest win on its own, and they compound.
 All of it lives in the public repo.